pattersam/citypulse-etl/docs/report.md

 The tool has been built as a installable Python package that provides the CLI tool to the console when installed for ease-of-deployment.

-As well as being useful for running the pipeline, installing the package also gives access to the SQLAlchemy ORM classes which could be used by a consumer to interact with the data instead of SQL.
+As well as being useful for running the pipeline, installing the package also gives access to the SQLAlchemy ORM (object–relational mapping) classes which could be used by a consumer to interact with the data via Python objects instead of SQL.

 A dependency graph of the developed package is available in the appendix.